adele/FamilyBasedPGMs/README.md

 sudo apt-get install libgmp10 libgmp-dev libatlas3-base libv8-dev libcurl4-openssl-dev
 ```

-If you get an error when loading the shared library libgfortran.so.4, then you may need to install GCC 7 including the Fortran part, that includes libgfortran 4.
+If you are getting an error when loading the shared library libgfortran.so.4, then you may need to install GCC 7 including the Fortran part, that includes libgfortran 4.
 See [here](https://stackoverflow.com/questions/46516394/how-to-install-libgfortran-so-4-on-ubuntu-16-06) for instructions.

 ```console
 sudo add-apt-repository ppa:jonathonf/gcc-7.1